6 Common Accounting Mistakes that FBA Sellers Make

 However, mixing your finances creates problems because you won’t be able to have an objective view of how your business is doing.
 This makes it harder to know how much inventory to order, and at what intervals, how much to spend on Amazon ads, etc.

 Pro Tip: Another reason to get in the habit of separating your finances is if you intend to sell your FBA business someday.
 In order to have seller-ready financials, you can’t have personal expenses clouding the data.Instill confidence with potential buyers through transparency and organization across your numbers.
 The investment in time or the spend on outsourced bookkeeping could return higher multiples at sale.
-Scraps of paper and bank statements are no match for professional-looking financial statements produced out of QBO or Xero.\
+Scraps of paper and bank statements are no match for professional-looking financial statements produced out of QuickBooks Online or Xero.

-4. Monitor your customer acquisition costs
+4. Not monitoring your customer acquisition costs

 How much does it cost to acquire a new customer?